Danack/RfcCodex/etiquette/mailing_list.md

 # Mailing list etiquette guidelines

-The [official mailinglist rules](https://github.com/php/php-src/blob/master/docs/mailinglist-rules.md) provide a set of rules that should be followed.
+The [official mailing list rules](https://github.com/php/php-src/blob/master/docs/mailinglist-rules.md) provide a set of rules that should be followed.
 This document goes into a bit more detail for some of those rules, and a few subtleties.

 The PHP mailing lists are one of the tools used for communication in the PHP project.